-Find out about the 10 supportable areas :
+Find out about the 10 development areas :

 Step 2: Application

-- SPRING will assess the application based on the SME needs, the project scope and competency of the service provider in improving the SME’s business capability.
+- SPRING will assess your application based on your business needs, the project scope and the competency of the service provider in improving your business capability.
 All applications are subject to SPRING’s approval.

 - During the Project Implementation period, you should ensure that :